 ‘And the secret garden bloomed and bloomed and every morning revealed new miracles.’
 (280)

 Having just re-read it for the second time, I have that warming afterglow and zip of inspiration such as you might have after a holiday walking in the hills.
 Inga Moore’s images are a perfect complement to this timeless book.
 This remains one of my top two children’s books of all time (the other one is reviewed here).
 Give it to any children you know and take the time to read it yourself if you are in want of enchantment.
 It’ll also give you the energy to go and grapple with spring digging in the garden.

-Let me also mention the film version by Agnieszka Holland made in 1993, similarly captivating and true to the spirit of the book.
-I now have a BBC version and will report back when I’ve seen it.
+Let me also mention the film version by Agnieszka Holland made in 1993, similarly captivating and true to the spirit of the book, which I’m sorry to say didn’t quite apply with the BBC versions I have seen.

 This long and winding quotation enchanted me to the extent that I wrote it out by hand some 20-30 times and sent individual copies to as many friends.
 It is one of a small trove of prose quotations that I mean to commit to memory.
 Perhaps I will then recite it at dawn to the birds, and enjoy their baffled chirping: “What is she on about now?”